-1. Find out your MP's details and how to contact them here members. parliament.uk/FindYourMP an appointment or go to their drop-in surgery.
-You may also be able to request an online meeting.
-Drop-in surgeries are opportunities for constituents to discuss their concerns.
-They are advertised on MS and MP's websites, in local papers and in libraries.
+1. Find out who your MP is and how to contact them by typing your postcode into members.parliament.uk/members/Commons constituents to discuss their concerns.
+They are advertised on MP's websites, in local papers and in libraries.